hazelcast/hazelcast-code-samples/near-cache/fraud-detection/README.md

 # Fraud Detection near-cache example

-An example demonstrating how a `near-cache` configuration option can be added to an existing application to improve performance.
+An example demonstrating how a Near Cache configuration option can be added to an existing application to improve performance.

 Performance increases, no coding is required.

 But it's not a universally applicable solution, there are downsides to be aware of.

-## What is a "`near-cache`" ?
+## What is a Near Cache?

 Hazelcast provides a number of distributed storage containers, for storing data in the grid.
 The most universal of these are the [IMap](http://docs.hazelcast.org/docs/3.8.5/manual/html-single/index.html#map) and JSR107's [JCache](http://docs.hazelcast.org/docs/3.8.5/manual/html-single/index.html#jcache-api), where the contents are spread across the nodes in the grid.